micbay/RaceTimerAndController/README.md

 > **Replace 'userid' with appropriate windows user profile name
 > ```

 To edit the displayed character shape, we can edit the code value of the corresponding index of the `charTable[]` array found in `LedControl.h`.
+We could also use any of the unwrittable characters as an alias for our own character, such as changing 'M' (i.e. ASCII 77) to be `B01001001`, to draw a triple bar symbol when an 'M' character is commanded.

 | Code Value: `B0abcdefg` | Edit `charTable[]` to update `LedControl.h` with more characters. |
 |---|--|